redsymbol/pyreferrer/README.txt

-pyreferrer - Python library for web server referrer info and algorithmic SEO
+pyreferrer - Python library for web server referrer/origin analysis

 Pyreferrer is a library to help gleen useful information from web server referrer ("referer") strings.
 It is small, providing one class